infinum/frontend-handbook/Code Quality/Creating a pull request.md

 -   A summary of changes and reasoning behind them
 -   A TODO list of missing details on large pull requests
 -   A list of open questions if there are any
--   A video demonstration of the feature (you can reuse this later for a client demo!)
+-   A video demonstration of the feature

 ## Example